patrickfletcher/clODE/docs/init_runtime.md

-# (Advanced) Initialise runtimes
+# (Advanced) Initialize runtimes

 Each CLODEFeature and CLODETrajectory object maintains its own OpenCL runtime.
-This is so that users can initialise multiple runtimes across different devices.
+This is so that users can initialize multiple runtimes across different devices.

 ## Automatic initialisation

-The simplest way to initialise the clODE runtime is to call CLODEFeatures and CLODETrajectory without any runtime-specific arguments.
+The simplest way to initialize the clODE runtime is to call CLODEFeatures and CLODETrajectory without any runtime-specific arguments.
 The runtime device and vendor will be selected automatically.